grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-local-monitoring.md

 ## Kube-state-metrics

 Metrics about Kubernetes objects are scraped from [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
 This needs to be installed in the cluster.
-The `kubeStateMetrics.endpoint` entry in meta-monitoring `values.yaml` should be set to it's address (without the `/metrics` part in the URL):
+The `kubeStateMetrics.endpoint` entry in the meta-monitoring `values.yaml` should be set to its address (without the `/metrics` part in the URL):

 ```yaml
 kubeStateMetrics: